kursion/myshow/README.md

 # myshow
-A little script that will automatically download torrent serie's episodes based on a rss flux.
+A little script that will automatically download serie's episodes based on http://showRSS.info rss list using P2P (torrent).

 *NOTE: for the moment only showrss.info is supported.*